Speed square: Design

 Some models have divots for fitting a writing utensil to mark lumber with.
 Speed squares made by the Swanson Tool Company also have a diamond shape cutout on the ruler side at 3½ inches.

-Usage
+Uses

 Among its basic uses are marking common, hip, valley and hip, or valley jack rafters, laying out stair stringers, determining and marking angles, and making square cuts on boards.

-Common lines made using a speed square include perpendicular cut marks and angles for roofs, stairways, and decks.
+Common lines made using a speed square include perpendicular cut marks and Angles definition of an angle for roofs, stairways, and decks.